TracyGJG/utilities/docs/dom.md

 ### Parameters

--   selector - A CSS selector identifying the target for the CSS Class
+- selector: A CSS selector identifying the target for the CSS Class
--   className - The CSS Class to be added
+- className: The CSS Class to be added
--   dom - The document or DOM element containing the target (optional, default Document)
+- dom: The document or DOM element containing the target (optional, default Document)

 ### Return Value